luminus-framework/luminus/resources/md/clojurescript.md

          :handler handler
          :error-handler error-handler})
 ```
-Note that CSRF middleware is enabled by default and you will intercept `POST` requests by default.
+Note that CSRF middleware is enabled by default and will intercept `POST` requests to the server.
 You can disable the middleware by updating the `site-defaults` in your `<app-name>.middleware` namespace as follows.

 ```clojure
 (defn production-middleware [handler]